Brandon Spikes: Personal life

 As a child, Spikes was raised by his brother, Breyon Middlebrooks, while their mother, Sherry Allen, worked 12-hour days at a fiberglass plant.
 In 2003, Middlebrooks was found guilty of first-degree murder and sentenced to life in prison, the result of a drug deal in 2001.
 He writes to Spikes regularly and watched what games featuring Spikes that he could from his cell at Scotland Correctional Institute in Laurinburg, North Carolina.
 He is the younger cousin of former NFL linebacker Takeo Spikes.

 Lela Woods, with whom he shares a daughter, both appeared on Oxygen's special on his Florida teammate Aaron Hernandez.

+Coaching

+In August 2023, former Florida Gators linebacker Brandon Spikes returned to the Universitiy of Florida football program as a student assistant coach.
+Spikes rejoined the program while completing his degree.
+Head coach Billy Napier praised Spikes' knowledge of the game and his connection to the University, noting that he wanted to contribute to the program that had played a significant role in his development as both a player and a person.